learncode/Sublime/README.md

 # Sublime
 SublimeDAL is a lightwieght C# based ORM.
 It's inspired by Dapper.
-I'm building this as an exercise to learn how a production quality ORM needs to be built and also the performance criteria that needs to be considered.
-Reiterating, eventually the end goal is to learn how to design a functional ORM.
+I'm building this as an exercise to learn.

 ##Support
    ```